Log In to Register

 • https://lyrasis.zoom.us/webinar/register/WN_jpx...

-The Digital Shelf Publishing & Library Forum: The Banned Book Index Project: Critical Data in the Fight to Preserve Access
+The Digital Shelf Publishing & Library Forum: Data vs. Censorship: How Critical Data to Protect Intellectual Freedom is Being Preserved

 Webinar Description

-Attendees will learn how to navigate this resource, submit new data, and use these insights to defend intellectual freedom in their own communities.
-We will also provide a special overview of The Banned Book Club and Books Unbanned, highlighting how these programs are actively bypassing local restrictions to keep digital books in the hands of readers.
+We will also provide a special spotlight on The Banned Book Club and Books Unbanned, highlighting how these innovative programs are actively bypassing local restrictions to keep digital books in the hands of readers.

 Intended Audience